wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    * Google Cloud Storage
    <br /><br />

    For example, define an S3 bucket.
-Get another service account to receive snapshots.
+   PROTIP: Use different cloud service account to write and another to receive snapshots.

    <a name="SnapshotAgent"></a>